loic-sharma/BaGet/docs/import/nugetserver.md

 # Import NuGet.Server packages

 [NuGet.Server](https://github.com/NuGet/NuGet.Server) is a lightweight standalone NuGet server.
-It is strongly recommended that you upgrade to BaGet if you use NuGet.Server.
+It is strongly recommended that you upgrade to BaGetter if you use NuGet.Server.
 Feel free to open a [GitHub issue](https://github.com/loic-sharma/BaGet/issues) if you need help migrating.

 !!! info
-    Please refer to the [BaGet vs NuGet.Server](../vs/nugetserver.md) page for reasons to upgrade to BaGet.
+    Please refer to the [BaGet vs NuGet.Server](../vs/nugetserver.md) page for reasons to upgrade to BaGetter.

 ## Steps